SMTG-Bham/doped/docs/JOSS/paper.md

 [//]: # (By expediting the defect simulation workflow and providing efficient analysis tools, ``doped`` aims to... facilitate the investigation of defects in solids, and to enable the efficient and reproducible calculation of solid-state defect properties.)

-Given this importance of defect simulations and the complexity of the workflow, a number of software packages have been developed with the goal of managing pre- and post-processing of defect calculations, including work from @Kumagai2021, @Broberg2018, @Shen2024, @neilson_defap_2022, @Arrigoni2021, @Goyal2017, @Huang2022 and @naik_coffee_2018.[^1]
+Given this importance of defect simulations and the complexity of the workflow, a number of software packages have been developed with the goal of managing pre- and post-processing of defect calculations, including work on the `HADES`/`METADISE` codes from the 1970s,[@parker_hades_2004] to more recent work from @Kumagai2021, @Broberg2018, @Shen2024, @neilson_defap_2022, @Arrigoni2021, @Goyal2017, @Huang2022, @pean_presentation_2017 and @naik_coffee_2018.[^1]
 While each of these codes have their strengths, they do not include the full suite of functionality provided by `doped` – some of which is discussed below – nor adopt the same focus on user-friendliness (along with sanity-checking warnings & error catching) and efficiency with full flexibility and wide-ranging functionality, targeting expert-level users and newcomers to the field alike.

 [^1]: Some of these packages are no longer maintained, not compatible with high-throughput architectures, and/or are closed-source/commercial packages.